Aug 22, 2025

 https://open.spotify.com/episode/03q1kGWXEfWUo8hFQ6AoFE?si=4aca8acb8dd14244

-As with all performance improvements it starts with the right diagnostic data to scope our approach.
-We had been dealing with some spiking CPU on API instances we had a hunch it was infrastructure related but also wanted to rule out application involvement.
-One of the things we did here was get a .NET Profiler Trace using Azure App Service Diagnostic Tools.
+As with all performance improvements, we should start with the right diagnostic data to scope our approach.
+At Tilt, we had been dealing with some spiking CPU on API instances, and we had a hunch it was infrastructure related, but since we weren't sure, we also wanted to rule out application involvement.
+One of the things we did was get a .NET Profiler Trace using Azure App Service Diagnostic Tools.

-Here we can see the LINQ query driving this usage
+Here is the LINQ query driving this usage:

 query.Where(entity =>